ytdl-org/reverse-rebase-upstream-action/Readme.md

 * have changes that are not going to be merged into upstream
 * want to keep changes based on the latest upstream

-Basically this is doing `git rebase upstream master && git push -f`.
+The Action rebases your branch on to the upstream branch and commits that as your branch, with new commits from upstream appended.

+In contrast, rebasing the upstream branch onto your branch causes your local changes to be reapplied after new upstream commits.
 If there are conflicts, it simply fails.

 ## Typical usage